 Process for establishing and running SME projects Vinnova and TECoSA have worked out the following process:

-SME partners submit proposals to the TECoSA board using the Vinnova provided template; see headings in the appendix and the document with more guidelines on KTH box under “Vinnova reporting, information and templates/SME program/ “
+SME partners submit proposals to the TECoSA board using the Vinnova provided template; see headings in the appendix and the document with more guidelines on KTH OneDrive “Vinnova reporting, information and templates/SME program/ “

 The evaluation of submitted proposals is as follows: A pre-screening with respect to eligibility constraints will be made by the TECoSA director and co-director and submitted to the board.
 The board will then review the proposals and decide on projects to approve.